YibinWu/Works-Show/README.md

 <br/>

-This repository, including parts of his research in his master, was built as a complementary file for his Ph.D. application.
-If you are interested in anything of it or have any questions, please feel free to contact him <ybwu@whu.edu.cn>.
+This repository, including parts of his research in his master, was built as a complementary file for my Ph.D. application.
+If you are interested in anything of it or have any questions, please feel free to contact me <ybwu@whu.edu.cn>.
 <br/>

 ## 1. Wheel-INS